HubertWojcik10/human_desease_network/README.md

 # Human Disease Network

-A network analysis university project, where we created a network, where edges represented associations between genes and deseases.
+A network analysis university project, where we investigated human deseases.
+In the network, edges represented associations between genes and deseases.
+The graph was bipartite, undirected, and unweighted with attributes.

 ## Our research question:
 > If we could treat gene mutations with the [CRISPR](https://crisprtx.com/gene-editing/crispr-cas9) method, which genes should be targeted first?